staarblitz/hxposed/README.md

 ## Repo structure
 `src` contains the code written in Rust.
 - `hvcore` the hypervisor core.
+- `hxloader` a "bootkit" that patches the Windows boot process so you can load HxPosed.
 - `hxposed_core` core API providing access to hypervisor.
 - `uefi` UEFI driver.
 Unusued.
 - `windows` Windows driver of hxposed.